 Because she has been underestimated her entire life, Gaechter’s book – which was published by Pegasus – has been described as something of a “feminist manifesto.”

-“I’ve always liked doing things that are necessarily normal for women to do,” she said.
+“I’ve always liked doing things that are NOT necessarily normal for women to do,” she said.
 “I’ve heard throughout my life that I was ‘too short to play volleyball, too small to be a kayaker.’

 “And when I was getting ready to do Class V (extremely difficult) rivers, guys who didn’t know me would come up and say ‘You’re so little.
 Are you sure you are up to this?’ and crap like that.

 “I can’t say that it didn’t affect my confidence some that strangers would question my abilities.
 But I was able to overcome it.
 And I never thought ‘the world doesn’t think I can do this, so I’m not going to try.’
 I had the attitude of ‘F*ck them!’
 I’m going to prove them wrong.’

 “So I hope one takeaway that people will get from my book, whether they are a woman or anyone else, is that it’s important to find your own way and try.

 “Don’t let the doubters define you.
 It’s way better to try and fail rather than never attempt something at all.”

 To order, go to Amazon Woman